 --tier testing or

---all-versions options, the list of available Plesk versions will be different.
+list of available Plesk versions will be different.

 The installation type determines which Plesk components and features will be installed.
 The following installation types are available: